-Jean Morrison, University provost and chief academic officer, says the decision to sell the buildings came down to determining the best way to serve BU’s theater students and faculty, who are separated from their acting, fine arts, and music colleagues on the Charles River Campus whenever they are working at the theater.
+Jean Morrison, University provost and chief academic officer, says the decision to sell the buildings came down to determining the best way to serve BU’s theater students and faculty, who are currently separated from their acting, fine arts, and music colleagues on the Charles River Campus whenever they are working at the theater.

 The University’s decision to sell the theater, which ended the long relationship between the University and the highly regarded Huntington Theatre Company, coincided with an announcement last fall that Emerson College was considering repurposing the historic Colonial Theatre downtown, and was met with concern by many in the Boston arts community.

 In October, a statement issued jointly by the University and the Huntington Theatre Company noted that both institutions have agreed to be thoughtful and supportive of each other as they go their separate ways.